praesc/3DDFA/readme.md

 python3 quantize.py -c v2/mb1_120x120.pth -v2 v2/mb1_120x120.yml
 ```

-The result of the quantization process is a floating-point onnx model and a file containing the bindings that can be used for the inference engine to quantize the model.
+The result of the quantization process is a floating-point onnx model and a file containing the encodings that can be used for the inference engine to quantize the model.
 Files will be stoed in q_model directory.

 ### Compression and quantization
 Compress and quantize in a go the model by using the following command: